sanketmajale/sanketmajale/README.md

-# Hi there, I'm John Doe 👋
+# Hi there, I'm Sanket Majale 👋

-I am a passionate DevOps Engineer with over 5 years of experience in automating and optimizing mission-critical deployments, leveraging configuration management, CI/CD, and DevOps processes.
+I am a passionate DevOps Engineer with over 3 years of experience in automating and optimizing mission-critical deployments, leveraging configuration management, CI/CD, and DevOps processes.
 I thrive in collaborative environments and am committed to continuous improvement and learning.

 ## 🛠️ Technologies & Tools